microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 With this feature, having a tab highlighted in the switcher would make the Terminal display that tab as if it switched to it.
 I believe currently there is no way to set focus to a tab in a "preview" mode.
 This is important because MRU updates whenever a tab is focused, but we don't want the MRU to update on a preview.
+Given that this feature is a "nice thing to have", I'll leave it for after the tab switcher has landed.

 ## Resources